OEUK: Raising windfall tax could put oil & gas investments at risk and undermine UK’s energy security

 Offshore Energies UK also warned that a reduction in investment would soon translate directly into reduced domestic production of gas and oil, “damaging jobs, undermining the UK’s energy security and driving up imports.”
 In addition, it would reduce the tax income in the long term, as the Chancellor can only tax the profits on oil and gas produced in the UK waters and not those earned on overseas production, even for companies based in the UK.

-Bearing this in mind, OEUK pointed out that if UK production of oil and gas declines then the tax take will fall too, making it “even harder to increase domestic production of lower-carbon energies.”
+Bearing this in mind, OEUK points out that if UK production of oil and gas declines then the tax take will fall too, making it “even harder to increase domestic production of lower-carbon energies.”
 As 75 per cent of total energy comes from oil and gas, OEUK believes that the UK should be doing all that can be done to protect its North Sea energy industry.

 “We need a diverse range of offshore operator and supply chain companies with the skills and people to build the low-carbon energy future we all want to see.
 It deeply concerns us that the complexity of the UK offshore energy sector is not being considered when we are on the cusp of such an important transition,” added the OEUK spokesperson.